Buy Loose Pink Sapphires from wholesale factory in Thailand

 Finding the perfect balance between the vivacious red and the serene white is the color pink.
 While sapphires are generally thought of to be blue, with the cornflower blue sapphire being the most coveted variety, sapphires are available in a massive range of hues, with just pink occupying much of the spectrum.
 While the deep pink sapphire has been one of the most popular colour amongst pink sapphires, there are light pink sapphires, bright pink sapphires also called “bubblegum pink sapphires”, purplish-pink sapphires, orangish pink sapphires, and every color in between and beyond!

 The Rainbow range of sapphires available at Navneet Gems and Minerals

 1. The history of pink sapphires:

 Pink sapphires have experienced immense popularity since ages.
 One of the biggest markets of wholesale pink sapphires was Japan till the late 20th century as the Japanese believed that pink sapphires brought good luck and were a symbol of true love.
 However, at the turn of the century, pink sapphires lost some of their popularity with the increase in the import of other colored stones and white diamonds.

 2.Origins and Availability of pink sapphires: Mining/treatment

-Pink sapphires were considered an extreme rarity prior to the 1990s when sapphire mines, were discovered in Madagascar.
+Pink sapphires were considered an extreme rarity before the 1990s when sapphire mines, were discovered in Madagascar.
 Today the chief sources of pink sapphires are mines in Madagascar and Sri Lanka, formerly known as Ceylon.
 Ceylon pink sapphires and Madagascar pink sapphires still top the charts of colored gemstone collectors.
 Relatively smaller deposits are found in Myanmar and East Africa, where pink sapphires are generally of a lighter hue than the ones found in the mines of Central Sri Lanka in Ratnagiri and Madagascar.
 The point to be noted is that pink sapphires have never lost their relevance throughout history since their discovery.
 Most jewelers and wholesale gemstone sellers house a permanent collection of pink sapphires, which are sure to catch a connoisseur’s eye at any age.

 TREATMENT OF PINK SAPPHIRES: